Before doing anything like this you must remember three very important words.

 As you can see my /var is maxed and my /usr is pretty close to max.

 I added a second hard drive a nice 6 gig one, My original hard drive was a 3 gig.Now the hard drive I was adding was a old one that had been used in an old windoze box I had.
 So the file system on it was Fat32.
-One of the first things I am going to need to do it change that.

 # /stand/sysinstall